 The loan is reversed, the lender makes payments to the borrower instead of the borrower making monthly payment to the lender.

-If the you live in the home, you are not required to make a payment until you sell or vacate the home.
-You must remain current on all property taxes, homeowner’s insurance and homeowner’s association dues (if applicable).
+If you live in the home, you are not required to make a payment until you sell or vacate the house.
+You must remain current on all property taxes, homeowner’s insurance, and homeowner’s association dues (if applicable).

-Any homeowner 62 years of age or over looking for a second source of income or finding themselves in the need of cash for health care expenses, paying off other debt or finance home improvements.
+Any homeowner 62 years of age or over, looking for a second source of income, or finding themselves in need of cash for health care expenses, paying off other debt or finance home improvements.
 Some use a reverse mortgage to eliminate their existing mortgage.

 Get a personalized custom loan with the help of our professional loan officers, fast response.
 Online or in person.

 If you can't talk right now and prefer to talk over the phone?
 Fill out a short form and a professional loan officer will call you.

 The lender makes payments to the borrower based on a percentage of accumulated home equity.

 When the borrower dies, sells the home or permanently moves out.

 Seniors age 62 or older who own homes outright or have small mortgages.
 The home must be your primary residence, and you cannot be delinquent on any federal debts.